TheZeroBeast/TZB-MMU2S-Firmware/README.md

 ## Latest stable versions & link to **RELEASES** for Precompiled HEX files

-**MMU: V#: 2.1.8 RC	B#:  300**
+**MMU: V#: 2.1.8 RC2	B#:  304**

-**MK3: B#: 2383**
+**MK3: B#: 2386**

 **https://github.com/TheZeroBeast/MM-control-01/releases**

 ## Points of Notes
 You **DO NOT** have to reset to factory settings, all the same EEPROM data structures are used as STOCK-PRUSA-FW
-Bowden Length is still important as load is optimised to minimise the posibility of grinding in the event of the MK3-FSensor not triggering, rare if setup correct, dust/particles still build up over time.
+Bowden Length is still important as load is optimised to minimise the posibility of grinding in the event of the
+MK3-FSensor not triggering, rare if setup correct, dust/particles still build up over time.
 **DEFAULT FACTORY BOWDEN LENGETH OF 350mm**
 **POWER PANIC** is now operational and will allow autorecover/continue when SD Printing
-**Jam Detection** is now operational and will aim to catch when a jam occurs usually resulting in missed layer/s
+**Jam Detection** is now able to be enabled for any filament with start gcode **M219 E** and will
+aim to catch when a jam occurs usually resulting in missed layer/s.
+No longer requiring a Slic3rPE-Alpha slice.
 **Action commands** added for failure states that can be used for notifications in Octoprint
   1.  // action:m600
   2.  // action:mmuAttention